What is a Survival Kit Essentials List-the one for you?

 “Don’t lose your fire”

-Once your are sheltered, a controlled fire is your next concern.
+Once you are sheltered, controlled fire is your next concern.
 Fire will bring comfort and a psychological boost to the picture, not to forget light, and the ability to boil water, and cook your food.

 Learn how to find tinder, or purchase commercial firestarters until you can find your own in Nature.
 Commercial fire-starters are inexpensive, and they work their magic well, and quickly.
 They are lightweight and easy to carry.